katerinanavab/webdocs/docs/unit01/notes103.md

 #### Additional resources
 {: .no_toc }

-This section contains helpful links to related content.
-It isn't required, so consider it supplemental.

 - [The CSS Cascade](https://2019.wattenberger.com/blog/css-cascade) is a great, interactive read that goes a little more in detail about other factors that affect what CSS rules actually end up being applied.
 - [CSS Specificity Explained](https://www.youtube.com/watch?v=c0kfcP_nD9E) from Kevin Powell goes through various specificity examples and gives some advice on avoiding wrestling with specificity.
 - [CSS Specificity Calculator](https://specificity.keegan.st/) allows you to fill in your own selectors and have their specificity calculated and visualized.